 According to the DGE’s Director Advisory Bulletin published in June 2015 (the “2015 Bulletin”), “illegal online gaming sites which accept wagers from players in New Jersey pose a significant threat to the regulation of lawful gaming.”
 It follows then that affiliates of online gaming operators who also market illegal gaming websites pose a similar (and/or greater) threat to the regulation of lawful gaming in New Jersey.
 Indeed, in 2014, the DGE sent cease and desist letters to affiliates that were promoting unauthorized online gaming sites.
 A spokesperson for the DGE explained that where an affiliate is promoting both legal and illegal gaming, “this may either taint legitimate sites by associating them with the illegal ones, and conversely may lend the appearance that these illegal sites are affiliated with authorized sites.”

-Against this backdrop, FanDuel Inc. recently sent an email to its partners/affiliates warning them not to engage in sports gambling marketing for unauthorized (and, for the most part, offshore) sports betting sites.
-Indeed, the risk of non-compliance with New Jersey sports gambling laws can result in severe penalties, including monetary sanctions, loss of New Jersey licensure, as well as the prospect of being blocked from prospective licensing in other state markets.
+Against this backdrop, FanDuel Inc. sent an email to its partners/affiliates warning them not to engage in sports gambling marketing for unauthorized (and, for the most part, offshore) sports betting sites.
+Indeed, the risk of non-compliance with New Jersey sports gambling laws can result in severe penalties, including monetary sanctions, loss of New Jersey licensure, as well as the prospect of being deemed ineligible for future licensure in other state markets.
 In fact, DGE Commissioner Rebuck has cautioned that for operators and/or affiliates doing business with illegal sports gambling companies, “You will not get licensed in NJ.
 And I will fight you to get licensed in any state.”

 If you are a sports gambling marketing company operating in New Jersey, it is imperative that you only work with licensed sports gambling operators.
 Compliance with New Jersey’s laws and regulations in this space can be lucrative.
-In fact, New Jersey sports betting revenue could surpass Nevada by 2021, with one analyst predicting that New Jersey will have $442 million in sports betting revenue in 2021.
+In fact, New Jersey surpassed Nevada by more than $1.5 billion in wagers placed in 2020, making it the state with the highest annual sports betting handle.

 If you are interested in learning more about this topic or need assistance with applying for an affiliate license in New Jersey, please e-mail us at email@example.com, or call us at (212) 246-0900.